Solomon Silas Senok

 • Ext: 6397

-Dr Solomon has a medical degree (MBBS) from the University of Ibadan, Nigeria’s premier medical school and a PhD in Physiology (Neuroscience) from The Chinese University of Hong Kong (Ranked 49 in the world, 2022 THE World Rankings).
-For over two decades, Dr Solomon has taught Physiology/Neuroscience at several universities around the world, including in the Caribbean, UK, the Middle East and Nigeria; with extensive experience in curriculum development, having worked at the very early stages of two new medical schools in the Middle East.
-His research interests are in the areas of sensory transduction and human electrophysiology.
+Dr. Solomon holds a medical degree (MBBS) from the University of Ibadan, Nigeria’s premier medical school, and a PhD in Physiology (Neuroscience) from The Chinese University of Hong Kong (ranked 49th in the world in the 2022 Times Higher Education World Rankings).
+With over two decades of experience, Dr. Solomon has taught Physiology and Neuroscience at several universities globally, including in the Caribbean, the UK, the Middle East, and Nigeria.
+He has extensive experience in curriculum development, having contributed to the early stages of two new medical schools in the Middle East.
+His research interests focus on sensory transduction and human electrophysiology.

 Education

-• Dip.
-Acup. & Moxibustion, Tianjin College of Traditional Chinese Medicine, PR China, 1992
+• Diploma in Acupuncture & Moxibustion, Tianjin College of Traditional Chinese Medicine, PR China, 1992

 • MBBS, University of Ibadan College of Medicine, Nigeria, 1987